Buttercup family (Ranunculaceae)

 Cultivation: The preference is partial sun to medium shade, mesic conditions, and a rich loamy soil with abundant organic material.
 This plant requires plenty of space.

-Range & Habitat: Black Cohosh is rare in Illinois and state-listed as 'endangered.'
+Range & Habitat: The native Black Cohosh is rare in Illinois and state-listed as 'endangered.'
 It has been found in only a few counties in northern and southern Illinois.
 At some of these localities, Black Cohosh is probably extirpated because it hasn't observed since the late 19th century.
 At other localities, the population consists of plants that have been introduced.
 Habitat includes mesic deciduous woodlands (where Sugar Maple is often dominant) and the bases of bluffs along rivers.
 In Illinois, Black Cohosh is more common in flower gardens than the wild; it is also more common in natural areas further to the east, including the Appalachian mountains.

 Faunal Associations: The flowers provide both nectar and pollen to insect visitors.
 Unfortunately, these insects are largely unknown, in part because Black Cohosh is uncommon in Illinois and neighboring states.
 The caterpillars of the butterfly Celastrina neglecta major (Appalachian Azure) feed exclusively on Black Cohosh; however, this insect doesn't occur in Illinois.
 It is doubtful that mammalian herbivores feed on this wildflower to any significant degree because the foliage is toxic.